YottaDB/YDBDoc/ProgGuide/index.rst

    contain the root `toctree` directive.

-Welcome to The Programmer's Guide!
+Welcome to The M Programmer's Guide!
 ==============================================

 .. toctree::